music dictionary : As - As

 Assamesisch(German n.)
 Assamese

-assaporare(Italian) savour
+assaporare(Italian) to savour

 Assassinmurderer (especially one who kills a prominent political figure) who kills by a surprise attack and often is hired to do the deed